eddyyonnie/Photorific/terrific/README.md

 # PHOTORIFIC
 ## Description
-* This is a credentialed requirement for actually being able to pitch phrases and saying one sees fit into availed categories for the exploration a user's eyes.
+* This is a platform requirement for actually being able to pitch phrases and saying one sees fit into availed categories for the exploration a user's eyes.

 # User stories :
     * As a user, I would like to select an image.